PLDT High Speed Hitters

-The PLDT High Speed Hitters (formerly the Smart Giga Hitters and the PLDT Home Fibr Power Hitters) is the professional women's volleyball team owned by PLDT.
+The PLDT High Speed Hitters (formerly the Smart Giga Hitters and the PLDT Home Fibr Power Hitters) is a professional women's volleyball team owned by PLDT.

 History

 The team debuted in 2018 as the Smart Prepaid Giga Hitters.
 The team was owned by Smart Communications.

 For the 2018 PSL Invitational Cup, the team partnered with the Philippine Army Lady Troopers and competed as the Smart–Army Giga Hitters.

 In September 2018, the PayMaya High Flyers, their affiliate team in the Premier Volleyball League (PVL), was merged with the team.
 In February 2019, the Smart Prepaid Giga Hitters changed its name to the PLDT Home Fibr Power Hitters.

 The team transferred to the PVL in February 2021, following the league's professionalization.
 The team changed their name to the High Speed Hitters in January 2022, in a lead up to the upcoming PVL season.

+PLDT won the 2025 PVL on Tour tournament, its first ever league title.
+They followed it by winning the 2025 Invitational Conference defeating Japanese guest team Kobe Shinwa University in the final.